peteroupc/MailLib/docs/PeterO.Text.Idna.md

 <b>Return Value:</b>

-The domain name where each label with code points outside the Basic Latin ange (U+0000 to U+007F) is encoded into Punycode.
-Labels where this is ot possible remain unchanged.
+The domain name where each label with code points outside the Basic Latin range (U+0000 to U+007F) is encoded into Punycode.
+Labels where this is not possible remain unchanged.

 <b>Exceptions:</b>